 Once a mainstay of American life, demand for short story magazines has dwindled considerably since their heyday – as have the relative pay rates, which are essentially frozen since the 1950s.

-Getting a short story published in a magazine can be a wonderful experience nonetheless, especially if you are popping your literary cherry and particularly so if you actually get paid.
+Publishing a short story in a magazine is a wonderful experience nonetheless.
+Especially if you are popping your literary cherry, and particularly so if you actually get paid.

 Pay is often nominal but getting a magazine credit can be a positive first step at the beginning of your writing career, and certainly was for this particular author.

 For authors of literary fiction, famous magazines like The New Yorker, Paris Review, and The Atlantic might be top of their list, just keep in mind that the bar there is incredibly high and established authors – even famous ones – get rejected all the time.

 Writers of humor will already know about McSweeney’s, surely.
 It remains a popular choice for submitters of short pieces in various forms.

 And then various genre magazines round out things, such as Alfred Hitchcock Mystery Magazine and Ellery Quinn Mystery Magazine for all types of mystery, suspense, legal thrillers, and police procedurals.
 SF/F authors will want to check out the likes of Asimov’s, Clarkesworld, Amazing Stories, and Lightspeed as well.

 If you are seeking out more markets, or other genres, then Duotrope should be your first port-of-call.
 A handy resource for finding markets and tracking submissions.

 I submitted to lots myself, back when I was querying agents and trying to get a traditional deal.
 Firing short stories at any magazine I could find in a desperate attempt to pad out my literary resume.
 I was rejected by most of them too… so there’s that.